Unseen species problem

 with $X_{n+1}^{m+n} \triangleq X_{n+1}, \ldots, X_{n+m}$ being the second set of $m$ samples.

 History

 In the early 1940s Alexander Steven Corbet spent 2 years in British Malaya trapping butterflies.
 He kept track of how many species he observed, and how many members of each species were captured.
 For example, there were 74 different species of which he captured only 2 individual butterflies.

-When Corbet returned to the United Kingdom, he approached biostatistician Ronald Fisher and asked how many new species of butterflies he could expect to catch if he went trapping for another two years; in essence, Corbet was asking how many species he observed zero times.
+When Corbet returned to the United Kingdom, he approached biostatistician Ronald Fisher and asked how many new species of butterflies he could expect to catch if he went trapping for another two years;.

 Fisher responded with a simple estimation: for an additional 2 years of trapping, Corbet could expect to capture 75 new species.
-He did this using a simple summation (data provided by Orlitsky in the table from the Example below:
+He did this using a simple summation (data provided by Orlitsky in the table from the Example below):